 The bill amends the Food Law of Michigan by updating Section 4105 to clarify the exemptions from licensure requirements for various individuals, establishments, and organizations.
-Notable insertions include the addition of exemptions for individuals operating under the requirements of 1978 PA 260, as well as specific conditions for retail outlets selling prepackaged honey or maple syrup.
-The bill also specifies that certain food establishments, such as temporary food establishments and mobile food establishments, are exempt from licensure if they meet defined criteria, such as only serving non-potentially hazardous food or prepackaged items.
+Notable insertions include the addition of new categories of exemptions, such as individuals operating under the requirements of 1978 PA 260, and specific conditions for retail outlets selling honey or maple syrup.
+The bill also specifies that certain food establishments, such as temporary food establishments and mobile food establishments, are exempt if they meet defined criteria, including the sale of non-potentially hazardous foods and the use of single-service articles.

 As Passed by the House: 289.4105